watem-sedem/watem-sedem/docs/input.rst

 that enters the sewer system.
 It is only applied on pixels where the :ref:`sewer map <sewermapfile>` is not zero.

-This variable is only mandatory when :ref:`Only WS = 0 <simple>`.
+This variable is only mandatory if the :ref:`Model Choice<choices>`: :ref:`Only WS = 0 <simple>` is set to 0.

 .. note::
    1. The values stored in the :ref:`sewer map <sewermapfile>` are not used in the discharge calculations of the CN module.
 The sewer map is only used to check if a pixel is a sewer or not.

-   2. In the sediment calculations a different trapping efficiency for every sewer pixel in the model can be defined, but this is not the case in the discharge calculations.
+   2. In the sediment calculations, a different trapping efficiency for every sewer pixel in the model can be defined, but this is not the case in the discharge calculations.